Piotr1215/dotfiles/shortcuts.md

 !$ - last argument of previous call
 $0                   - the name of the current shell script or program.
 $1, $2, $3, ...      - the positional parameters passed to the shell script or function.
+!:1 !:2     ...      - the positional parameters from previous command
 $# - the number of positional parameters passed to the shell script or function.
 $@                   - all the positional parameters passed to the shell script or function, individually quoted.
 $\* - all the positional parameters passed to the shell script or function, as a single, space-separated string.